zain-malik/DSRE/distantsupervision/ReadMe.md

 ### Configuration
 All configuration related to this project is defined inside Config.java file.
-Set relevant config variable in that file.
+Set relevant config variables in that file.

 ### How to run?
 1. Define DBPedia Constants in Constants.Java.